Illegal eviction and harassment

 Help from the police

-It is a good idea to report any incident to the police immediately so that there is evidence you can use later if necessary.
-You can find your nearest station at the police website.
+It is a good idea to report any incident to the police immediately, call the police on 101.

 Keep a diary and collect evidence of all your landlord's actions against you (for example, photographs, letters etc).
 This will be very useful if you need to take your landlord to court at a later date.